 Anyone can file a complaint if he or she believes a licensee has violated the law.
 Complaints are received by consumers, law enforcement and other licensees.
 It is the policy of the Board to require written complaints which can be in the form of a letter or an official form provided by the Board.
 Official complaint forms can be obtained from this site.

 All complaints are referred initially to the Executive Director and then to the Complaint Committee for consideration after all evidence or documents have been received.

 Please be aware that the person filing the complaint may be asked to provide a statement to an investigator or to testify at a hearing, if the respondent requests a hearing.
 The Complaint Committee, consisting of two persons, meets prior to each board meeting to review and act on complaints.
 Complaint Committee recommendations are then presented to the full Board for its decision.

 The Board is authorized to take action on license issues only.
 Occasionally a complaint is filed that deals with issues that are not within the Board’s legal authority to investigate.
 If this occurs, the complaint will be referred to the appropriate agency.

 TYPICAL INVESTIGATION PROCEDURES

 The following is the typical process for investigating complaints.
 Please note that investigations can not always be conducted in the same manner every time based on the circumstances of individual cases.
 However, we do strive to collect all pertinent information in an efficient manner at all times.

-- The investigator will then review the original complaint and any response filed by the funeral establishment or funeral director in charge of the funeral establishment or other funeral director and begin taking statements from: the complainant, the funeral establishment or funeral director in charge of the funeral establishment or other funeral director, and any potential witnesses for both parties.
+- The Executive Director will then review the original complaint and any response filed by the funeral establishment or funeral director in charge of the funeral establishment or other funeral director and begin taking statements from: the complainant, the funeral establishment or funeral director in charge of the funeral establishment or other funeral director, and any potential witnesses for both parties.